 PRDOH is designated as the recipient and administrator of all CDBG-DR and CDBG-MIT funds from HUD.
-PRDOH will work in partnership with COR3 to coordinate efforts to administer the implementation and programmatic oversight of the projects included under the Flexible Match approach.
+PRDOH will work in partnership with COR3 to coordinate efforts to administer the projects' implementation and programmatic oversight.

-As the grantee of HUD's funding, PRDOH has the ultimate responsibility to ensure any funding distributed to carry out activities complies with HUD-specific program requirements.
-PRDOH will perform a review of all potential Flexible Match approach projects referred by COR3 for compliance with PRDOH policies, procedures, and overall HUD eligibility requirements prior to the inclusion of each project under a Flexible Match approach.
+As the grantee of HUD's funding, PRDOH is responsible for ensuring that any funding distributed to carry out activities under the Program complies with HUD-specific requirements.
+PRDOH will review all obligated projects identified under COR3's system of record for compliance with PRDOH policies, procedures, and overall HUD eligibility requirements prior to including them under the Traditional Match approach.